 Operating Activities.
-Net cash provided by operating activities for fiscal 2021 amounted to \$226.6 million, an increase of \$17.2 million compared to the prior year.
-The increase was primarily attributable to higher earnings (discussed above), offset to an extent by an increase in working capital compared to the prior year, which stemmed from the rise in average wholesale propane costs (discussed above).
+Net cash provided by operating activities for fiscal 2022 amounted to \$220.5 million, a decrease of \$6.0 million compared to the prior year.
+The decrease was primarily due to a higher level of variable-based compensation payments for awards earned in the respective prior fiscal year, the payment of the employer portion of social security payroll tax that was deferred during a certain portion of fiscal 2020 under the CARES Act, and a larger increase in working capital compared to the prior year, which stemmed from the rise in average wholesale costs of propane (discussed above).

 Investing Activities.
-Net cash used in investing activities of \$34.1 million for fiscal 2021 consisted of capital expenditures of \$29.9 million (including \$15.4 million to support the growth of operations and \$14.5 million for maintenance expenditures), \$8.7 million used in the acquisition of a retail propane business and other investing activities involving Oberon Fuels, Inc. ("Oberon") (see Part IV, Note 4 of this Annual Report in relation to these transactions), partially offset by \$4.5 million in net proceeds from the sale of property, plant and equipment.
+Net cash used in investing activities of \$94.4 million for fiscal 2022 consisted of capital expenditures of \$44.4 million (including \$24.3 million to support the growth of operations and \$20.1 million for maintenance expenditures), a \$30.0 million investment in IH (plus direct transactions costs), as well as \$25.6 million used in the acquisition of a retail propane business and other investing activities involving Oberon (see Part IV, Note 4 of this Annual Report in relation to these transactions).
+This was partially offset by approximately \$6.0 million in net proceeds from the sale of property, plant and equipment, as well as the sale of certain assets and operations in a non-strategic market of the propane segment.

-Net cash used in investing activities of \$53.2 million for fiscal 2020 consisted of capital expenditures of \$32.5 million (including \$19.1 million to support the growth of operations and \$13.4 million for maintenance expenditures), \$25.6 million used in the acquisition of two retail propane businesses and to purchase a minority stake in Oberon, partially offset by \$4.9 million in net proceeds from the sale of property, plant and equipment.
+Net cash used in investing activities of \$34.1 million for fiscal 2021 consisted of capital expenditures of \$29.9 million (including \$15.4 million to support the growth of operations and \$14.5 million for maintenance expenditures), \$8.7 million used in the acquisition of a retail propane business and other investing activities involving Oberon, partially offset by \$4.5 million in net proceeds from the sale of property, plant and equipment.